needle-mirror/com.unity.adaptiveperformance/Documentation~/user-guide.md

 }
 ```

-Unity enables AdaptivePerformance by default once you install the package and if it finds a suitable subsystem.
-A subsystem needs to be installed and checked in the settings to be added at built time and findable during runtime.
-To disable Adaptive Performance, disable the *Initialize Adaptive Performance* checkbox in the provider tab for the target platform.
+Unity enables Adaptive Performance by default once you install the package and if it finds a suitable subsystem.
+A subsystem needs to be installed and checked in the settings to be added at build time and findable during runtime.
+To disable Adaptive Performance, disable the *Initialize Adaptive Performance* option in the provider tab for the target platform.

 ![Samsung Android provider in the provider list is installed and ready to use.
 Initialize Adaptive Performance checkbox is installed](Images/installation-provider.png)

-For a description of the detailed startup behavior of a subsystem please read the subsystem documentation.
+For a description of the detailed startup behavior of a subsystem, see the subsystem documentation.

-## Performance Status
+## Performance status

 Adaptive Performance tracks several performance metrics and updates them every frame.
-To access these metrics, use the `Instance.PerformanceStatus`property.
+To access these metrics, use the `Instance.PerformanceStatus` property.

 ### Frame timing

 Adaptive Performance always tracks the average GPU, CPU, and overall frame times, and updates them every frame.
-You can access the latest timing data using the `PerformanceStatus.FrameTiming` property.
+To access the latest timing data, use the `PerformanceStatus.FrameTiming` property.

-The overall frame time is the time difference between frames.
-You can use it to calculate the current framerate of the application.
+Overall frame time is the time difference between frames.
+Use it to calculate the current framerate of the application.

-The CPU time only includes the time the CPU is actually executing Unity's main thread and the render thread.
+CPU time only includes the time the CPU is actually executing Unity's main thread and the render thread.
 It doesn’t include the times when Unity might be blocked by the operating system, or when Unity needs to wait for the GPU to catch up with rendering.

-The GPU time is the time the GPU is actively processing data to render a frame.
+GPU time is the time the GPU is actively processing data to render a frame.
 It doesn’t include the time when the GPU has to wait for Unity to provide data to render.

 ### Performance bottleneck

-Adaptive Performance uses the currently configured target frame rate (see `UnityEngine.Application.targetFrameRate` and `QualitySettings`) and the information that `FrameTiming`provides to calculate what is limiting the frame rate of the application.
+Adaptive Performance uses the currently configured target frame rate (see `UnityEngine.Application.targetFrameRate` and `QualitySettings`) and the information that `FrameTiming` provides to calculate what is limiting the application's frame rate.
 If the application isn’t performing at the desired target framerate, it might be bound by either CPU or GPU processing.
-You can subscribe with a delegate function to the `PerformanceStatus.PerformanceBottleneckChangeEvent` event to get a notification whenever the current performance bottleneck of the application changes.
+To get a notification whenever the current performance bottleneck of the application changes, subscribe with a delegate function to the `PerformanceStatus.PerformanceBottleneckChangeEvent` event.

-You can use the information about the current performance bottleneck to make targeted adjustments to the game content at run time.
+You can use the information about the current performance bottleneck to make targeted adjustments to the game content at runtime.
 For example, in a GPU-bound application, lowering the rendering resolution often improves the frame rate significantly, but the same change might not make a big difference for a CPU-bound application.

 ## Device thermal state feedback

 The Adaptive Performance API gives you access to the current thermal warning level of the device (`Instance.ThermalStatus.ThermalMetrics.WarningLevel`) and a more detailed temperature level (`Instance.ThermalStatus.ThermalMetrics.TemperatureLevel`).
 The application can make modifications based on these values to avoid the operating system throttling it.

 The following example shows the implementation of a Unity component that uses Adaptive Performance feedback to adjust the global LOD bias:

 ```